 Now here he was… somehow standing beside his stolen bike that he had miraculously found.
 Well… not quite miraculously unless you believe in the miracle of modern technology.

 All that aside… here I was in the middle of Arundel town centre, with a guy asking me to open the lock of a very expensive bike so he could ride away with it.
-In the end I did based on the following evidence.
+In the end, I did base on the following evidence.

 - My new friend showed me a copy of the receipt for the bike, and the Police report.